razrinn/vibe-expense/memory-bank/project-progress.md

 - (2025-05-25): Change: Optimized currency formatting to IDR in `src/utils/formatters.ts`.
 Rationale: Aligns with the project's regional context and provides more accurate currency representation.
 - (2025-05-25): Feature: Implemented user-selectable currency setting in `SettingsPage.tsx` with persistence via `localStorage`.
 Rationale: Provides user customization and flexibility for currency display.
 - (2025-05-25): Refactor: Modified `formatCurrency` in `src/utils/formatters.ts` to accept currency code and locale as arguments, and updated all consuming components (`ExpensesPage.tsx`, `ExpenseList.tsx`, `KeyMetrics.tsx`, `CategoryChart.tsx`) to use the currency from `SettingsContext`.
 Rationale: Enables dynamic currency display based on user settings.
+- (2025-05-25): Feature: Created `DailyGroupedExpenseList.tsx` and integrated it into `ExpensesPage.tsx` to display expenses grouped by day in a compact format.
+Rationale: Provides a different, more organized view of expenses on the main expenses page.

 ## 6. Next Steps